Planning Your Hike

 From western trail head is a well-marked trail.
 Walk north, wade across Kettle Run.
 Continue north to a trail connecting to Horseshoe Trail to create a loop.

 There are oaks, maples, beeches, and birches on the lower, level areas.
 Forest species are white pine, red maple, red, white, and chestnut oak, hickory, beech, sweet birch, tulip poplar, cherry and some Canadian hemlock, plus a few American chestnuts.
-Sourwoods, flowering and alternate leafed dogwood, barberry, alder, laurel, sassafras, spice bush, tupelo, maple leaf viburnum, and arrowwood grow here, too.
+Sourwoods, flowering and alternate leafed dogwood, barberry, alder, laurel, sassafras, spicebush, tupelo, maple leaf viburnum, and arrowwood viburnum grow here, too.
+The late-successional forest contains a mix of significantly large trees, snags, and good regeneration which makes for excellent bird habitat.

-This Nature Preserve is open to hunting and has designated hunting and no-hunting zones.
+Rannels Kettle Run is open to Mixed-Use Hunting.
+Respect property boundaries and safety zones.
 All Pennsylvania Game Commission Rules and Regulations apply.
+See ‘Where to Hunt’ for more details.